leynebe/bobross-plugin/README.md

 ## To-do

+* Finish adding releasing into the Github Actions pipeline. (currently broken)
 * Add picking random images to Style.java.
 * Find a solution for adding .png files.
 * Add more images (see unused folder).
 * Add more quotes.
 * (long term) See if this can be integrated into Blue Ocean.
 Probably needs some more .css/html magic.